Yoga For Beginners: Ashtanga Yoga

 The Vedas is a series of texts comprising songs, mantras, and practices used by the Vedic priests, the Brahmans.
 Yoga was slowly refined and developed by the Brahman and Rishis (mystical seers) who documented their practice and belief in the Upanishads, a vast work containing more than 200 scriptures.

 According to modern philosophers, anything in the world is merely a reflection of the same quantum firmament.
 One who experiences this oneness of life is considered being in yoga and is referred to as 'Yogi,' having achieved a condition of liberation referred to as Mukti, Nirvana, or Moksha.
-So the goal of yoga is self-realization, to overcome all kinds of sufferings leading to 'The State of Liberation’ (Moksha) or 'Freedom' (Kaivalya).
+So the goal of yoga is self-realization, to overcome all kinds of sufferings leading to 'the state of liberation' (Moksha) or 'freedom' (Kaivalya).

-As yoga has grown into mainstream popularity, many styles and variations have emerged in the wellness space.
+As yoga has grown into mainstream popularity, many styles and variations have emerged in wellness space.
 This centuries-old Eastern philosophy is now widely practiced and taught by people of all ages, sizes, and backgrounds.

-You’ve to ask yourself what's important to you in your yoga practice: Are you searching for a sweaty, intense practice?
-Or are you searching for a more meditative, gentler practice that looks more appealing?
+You’ve to ask yourself what's important to you in your yoga practice: Are you searching for a sweaty, intense practice; or are you searching for a more meditative, gentler practice that looks more appealing?

 Like any sort of exercise, choose something you want to do; Bikram or Iyengar will attract you if you're a detailed person.
 If you're more of a free spirit, Vinyasa or Aerial yoga could be fun.